4.13. GUI Interaction

 Command Window

-button at the bottom of the main tab in the sidebar
+Button in the main tab of the sidebar

 Property Browser

-button at the bottom of the main tab in the sidebar
+Button in the main tab of the sidebar

 4.13.4.
 Additional Windows

-The property viewer provides an interactive tree view to the following properties:
+The property viewer provides an interactive tree view of:

 • properties about the rays/points currently shown